georgevangelou/Bringing_yoU_Spiti/README.md

 The **authors** of this project are (in alphabetical order):
-- George Evangelou (Dipl.
+- Georgios Evangelou (Dipl.
 Eng.
 Electrical and Computer Engineering Department, Univ. of Patras, Greece)
-  - Email: george_evangelou [at] windowslive.com
+  - Email: gevangelou [at] hotmail.com
   - [LinkedIn profile](https://www.linkedin.com/in/georgios-evangelou-2a389b167/)
 - Nick Roussos (Dipl.
 Eng.
 Electrical and Computer Engineering Department, Univ. of Patras, Greece)
   - Email: nroussos97 [at] gmail.com